sarahciston/codingcare/_drafts/interviews.md

 223
 00:36:30.270 --> 00:36:54.030
 Garrett Flynn: like straight up, hung out with somebody who was like, I have the analytical part.
 I just don't have the creative part.
-I only been working with people who had the creative part but needed the technical skills like we had Robbie come in who was like, I've never touched any code before.
-But I wanna code.
+I only been working with people who had the creative part but needed the technical skills like we had Robbie come in who was like, I've never touched any code before. **But I wanna code.
 And I was like, Oh, great!
 But I never met anybody who had the opposite.
 And I was like, this is so.
-That was like
+That was like**

 224
 00:36:54.790 --> 00:37:07.689
-Sarah Ciston: the moment for me that, like code, collective really clicked in this extra way where I thought. you know, I thought I was helping like one audience. which was great.
-But then I realized, there's actually
+Sarah Ciston: the moment for me that, like code, collective really cli**cked in this extra way where I thought. you know, I thought I was helping like one audience. which was great.
+But then I realized, there's actually**

 225
 00:37:07.730 --> 00:37:11.750